-Outline programmatic and/or numeric commitments to address projected impacts consistent with the Climate Resiliency Guiding Principles.
+Consistent with EPA’s Phase III WIP expectations document, describe current action plans and strategies at both the state and local levels to address climate change.
+Jurisdictions should use local expertise and knowledge along with the latest climate information and science to inform their programmatic and/or numeric commitments.

 Commitments may vary across jurisdictions but could include activities such as undertaking demonstration projects; prioritizing implementation of climate-resilient BMPs; approaches for assessing vulnerability of planned BMPs; or enhancing plans, policies, regulations or on-the-ground efforts to address impacts, etc.

 Jurisdictions could also pursue BMPs with clear co-benefits and climate change-related positive impacts (e.g., habitat restoration and flood control).

+If jurisdiction decides to make numeric commitments, jurisdictions have the flexibility to go beyond just documenting the load reductions addressing additional loads due to 2025 climate change impacts.

-III: Phase III WIP Development: Planning and Scoping
+Phase III WIP Development: Planning and Scoping

-Describe the process used to guide Phase III WIP development, in accordance with the approved Climate Resiliency Guiding Principles for WIP Development:
+In developing their narrative strategies, jurisdictions should consider the following approved Climate Resiliency Guiding Principles:

 Capitalize on “Co-Benefits” – maximize BMP selection to increase climate or coastal resiliency, soil health, flood attenuation, habitat restoration, carbon sequestration, or socio-economic and quality of life benefits.